 With Resident Evil, aside from killing zombies, you have to fulfill tasks and solve puzzles in order to move on to the other areas of the game.
 You have to constantly update your weapons so you could beat the zombies and the zombies’ big badass bosses.
 You also have to go back to a certain area wherein you have to save the game.

 There are lots of clues scattered in different places to help you finish the game.
-These clues are sometimes in forms of letters, video messages, etc. Actually, it’s like any other computer game I’ve played with in the past (except the zombie virus story plot of course).
+These clues are sometimes in form of letters, video messages, etc. Actually, it’s like any other computer game I’ve played within the past (except the zombie virus story plot of course).

 So, just like the game that I love playing so much, in order to be on top of this blogging game, I realized that I need to increase my firepower and solve puzzles in order to achieve the goal.
 And those weapons and ammunitions that I need are:

 One of the reasons why I created this blog is to learn financial independence and to help myself achieve FI.
 In the succeeding months, I will definitely write more content that readers will find valuable and helpful in their pursuit of financial independence.